 In most states, an individual's income, including Social Security, pension, and other earned and unearned sources, must be less than the private pay rate of the facility.
 Some forms of income may be exempt, but these exemptions are rare.
-A few states apply a different income cap that is separate from the private pay rate.
+A few states apply a different income cap from the private pay rate, such as the facility's Medicaid Reimbursement Rate or a different limit.

 About half of states apply an additional income restriction.
 If the applicant's monthly income exceeds 300% of the SSI rate, it must flow through a Qualified Income Trust (QIT), also known as a Miller Trust.
-For 2022, this limit is \$2,523.
+For 2024, this limit is \$2,829.